openfoodfacts/robotoff/doc/introduction/architecture.md

 - a single node Elasticsearch instance, used to:
   - infer the product category from the product name, using an improved string matching algorithm. [^predict_category] (used in conjunction with ML detection)
   - perform spellcheck on ingredient lists [^spellcheck_ingredients]
+  - index all logos to run ANN search for automatic logo classification [^logos]
 - a Triton instance, used to serve object detection models (nutriscore, nutrition-table, universal-logo-detector) [^robotoff_ml].
 - a Tensorflow Serving instance, used to serve the category detection model.
 We're going to get rid of Tensorflow Serving once a new categorizer is trained. [^robotoff_ml]
 - [robotoff-ann](https://github.com/openfoodfacts/robotoff-ann/) which uses an approximate KNN approach to predict logo label